 Teresa Duffy Watercolor Paintings

-Watercolor challenges me to work relatively quickly and decisively, and then it forces a pause and reflect period.
-The work becomes a layering process, while striving to maintain continuity between pauses.
-When I paint, my goal is to stay in the moment reacting to the materials and the colors in front of me.
-I might start with a general idea of where I'm going with a painting, but the minute the first marks or shapes are on the paper, it becomes about reacting to what's there.
+Watercolor challenges me to work relatively quickly and decisively, and then it forces me to pause and reflect while the paint dries.
+The work then becomes a layering process, while striving to maintain continuity between pauses.
+I often work on (parts of) 5 or 6 paintings at a time.
+When I paint, my goal is to stay in the moment reacting to the materials and what's happening on the paper in front of me.
+I might start with a general idea of where I'm going with a painting, but when the first marks or shapes are on the paper, it becomes about reacting to what's there.
 If the paintings feel right to me on an intuitive level, then maybe they will communicate to others as well.